 Using Atome to pay for bulk orders of Marie and related biscuits

 Atome is Singapore’s favorite Buy-now-pay-later (BNPL) app that was made with the vision of mitigating the financial burden of expensive shopping.
-Having its headquarters in Singapore, Atome is currently active in 10 markets (Singapore, Indonesia, Malaysia, Hong Kong, Philippines, Taiwan, Thailand, Vietnam, Japan, and Mainland China), establishing deep partnerships with 10,000+ online and physical merchants.
+Having its headquarters in Singapore, Atome is currently active in 8 markets (Singapore, Indonesia, Malaysia, Hong Kong, Philippines, Thailand, Vietnam, and Mainland China), establishing deep partnerships with 10,000+ online and physical merchants.
 You could even bulk shop for biscuits from Atome!

 Atome is available for both Android and IOS.
 We’re sure you’re intrigued to know about the working principle of Atome, right?
 Click on this link, and you will find out!
 As a reward for shopping through Atome for the first time, Atome gives its valuable customers a whopping 10$ shopping voucher that can be used for any purchase!
 So, need we say more?
 Get the app now and sign up for free!

 · First, select all the items you want to shop for, add them to your cart and then proceed to the checkout.